menu close

 Complexity and Scope

 CPS 234 covers a wide range of information security aspects, including risk assessment, incident response, access controls, and data encryption.
-Implementing these requirements across various systems, networks, and processes within an organization can be complex and challenging, particularly for larger institutions with diverse operations and legacy systems.
+Implementing these requirements across various systems, networks, and processes within an organisation can be complex and challenging, particularly for larger institutions with diverse operations and legacy systems.

 Aligning with existing frameworks